 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy was published by Harlequin Luna on September 30, 2012 and has 543 pages.
+This fantasy that was published by Harlequin Luna on September 30, 2012 and has 543 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight
+Other books by this author which I have reviewed include Harvest Moon, Cast in Shadow, Cast in Courtlight, Cast in Secret, Cast in Silence, Cast in Fury, Cast in Chaos, Cast in Ruin, Cast in Sorrow, Cast in Flame, Cast in Honor, Cast in Flight

 Eighth in the Chronicles of Elantra fantasy series for young adults.